by Avram Yehoshua

 Mounce basically parallels the theme of France with slight variation.
 The problem with their interpretations is that they just don't seem to fit the context that Yeshua is using it in.
 In other words, the topic shifts from John and the Kingdom to what is happening to the Kingdom; and from either some men who 'want it their way' (the Zealots), or wicked men who don't want it at all (Herod, etc.).

-David Stern adds to this natural understanding by stating that not only was it a physical assault but a spiritual one (demons), as well.
-But this only supersaturates an already bloated teaching.
+David Stern adds to this natural understanding by stating that not only was it a physical assault, but a spiritual one (demons), as well, but this only supersaturates an already bloated teaching.
 Stern writes,

 The Wycliffe Bible Commentary joins in the chorus and states,

-As Solomon once said, 'there is nothing new under the sun' (Eccl.
+As King Solomon once said, 'there is nothing new under the sun' (Eccl.
 1:9).
 Are we now to understand that the harlots and the sinners are looked upon by our Lord as taking the Kingdom by violence?
 This hardly fits with the account of the 'sinner' (harlot) who washed Yeshua's feet with her tears and dried them with her hair (Luke 7:36-50).
 Where are accounts that these people acted violently toward the Kingdom?

 'From the time that John began to preach the Kingdom, hindrances of every kind had been raised.
 To overcome them and enter the Kingdom, it required, as it were, violence like that to enter a city which was surrounded by a hostile army.'

-Yeshua was alluding to the prophetic passage in Micah about the Messiah being the Shepherd that would breach or tear open a section of the fence or wall of the Sheepfold (the earthly existence), for the Remnant of Israel.
-The Sheep (believers; breachers), would then continue to break down and break through the fence of the sheep-pen into greener pastures (the Heavenly Kingdom), as they followed their Shepherd.
-In Micah 2:12-13 we read:
+Yeshua was alluding to the prophetic passage in Micah about the Messiah being the Shepherd who would breach or tear open a section of the fence or wall of the Sheepfold (the earthly existence) for the Remnant of Israel.
+The Sheep (believers; breachers), would then continue to break down and break through the fence of the sheep-pen into greener pastures (the heavenly Kingdom), as they follow their Shepherd.

 'I will surely assemble all of you, Jacob.
 I will surely gather the Remnant of Israel.
 I will put them together like sheep in the fold' (Bozrah); 'like a flock in the midst of its pasture.
 They shall make great noise by reason of the multitude of men.'

 'Sheepfolds were of various types.
 At times they were located in or near a cave (e.g., 1st Sam.
 24:3).
-Some were permanent enclosures with a roof and stone walls, while others were temporary, consisting simply of an open pen with thornbush sides.'38
+Some were permanent enclosures with a roof and stone walls, while others were temporary, consisting simply of an open pen with thornbush sides.'